-In 1906, long before Napa Valley made its mark on the world wine stage, Frank Ballentine’s great grandfather Libero Pocai purchased 60 acres of Napa Valley vineyard with a handful of gold coins.
+In 1906, long before Napa Valley made its mark on the world wine stage, Frank Ballentine’s great grandparents Libero & Maria Pocai purchased 60 acres of Napa Valley vineyard with a handful of gold coins.

-Today, we call the historic vineyard Pocai after Libero.
-This vineyard continues to produce award-winning wines from the same blocks including our current release Reserve Zinfandel.
+Today, we call the historic vineyard Pocai after our first generation.
+This vineyard continues to produce award-winning wines from the same blocks including our current release Cabernet Franc and Reserve Zinfandel.

 John Ballentine, Frank Ballentine’s grandfather, was an immigrant from Tyrone County, Ireland who landed in San Francisco in 1910.
-In 1922, he traveled to Napa and purchased 160 acres with vineyards and a winery on the west hillside of Howell Mountain that was the original Sutter Home Winery.
+In 1922, he traveled to Napa with Ellen his wife.
+Together, they have two children, Van and Helen.
+They purchased 160 acres with vineyards and a winery on the west hillside of Howell Mountain that was the original Sutter Home Winery.
 He called it Ballentine’s Deer Park, after his farm in Ireland.

 In 1933, right after Prohibition ended, John was one of the first to apply for a winery bond #3533 and produced his first wine in 1933.
 In fact, one of his wines was among the first Cabernet Sauvignon in Napa Valley.